Farmin Shahabuddin, MPH, Sunny Cui, Morgan Wharton, and Jessica Cote, National Center for Health Research

-Most Americans drink coffee every day.1 The caffeine in coffee helps us stay alert but also may cause jitteriness and interfere with sleeping.
-A few studies suggest that decaffeinated coffee also has health benefits, perhaps because of antioxidants or acids in the coffee beans.2
+Most Americans drink coffee every day.
+The caffeine in coffee helps us stay alert, but may also cause you to feel jittery and interfere with sleeping.
+Numerous studies indicate that coffee with or without caffeine has numerous health benefits, perhaps because of antioxidants or acids in the coffee beans.1 For years, many people assumed that coffee wasn’t healthy.
+However, newer and much better research usually shows the opposite: people who drink coffee tend to live longer and have several important health benefits.

 What are the Health Benefits of Drinking Coffee?